DeanDodds/milestoneprojectone/TESTING.md

 ## Further Testing <a id="ftesting"></a>

-I have tested my project on a varity of browsers such as:
+I have tested my project on a variety of browsers such as:
   ### Google Chrome

   ![Screen shot of Google Chrome](wireframes/design/chrome-screenshot.png)